From the historical and enchanting region of Scotland

 of this family name include: Armstrong, Armstrang, Armestrang, Harmestrang and many more.

 Early Notables of the Hermestrang family (pre 1700)

-Another 77 words (6 lines of text) are included under the topic Early Hermestrang Notables in all our PDF Extended History products and printed products wherever possible.
+, a Royalist soldier during the English Civil War, twice imprisoned in the Tower of London...
+Another 64 words (5 lines of text) are included under the topic Early Hermestrang Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hermestrang family to Ireland

 Some of the Hermestrang family moved to Ireland